Jaroslaw Pelenski: Education in West Germany

 Pelenski was born to Ukrainian parents in Warsaw in 1929.
 He grew up in Warsaw and Lublin.
 When he was 15, his family fled Poland in the summer of 1944, one week before the Warsaw Uprising.
 After the Second World War, he found himself in the western occupation zones of Germany (which would become West Germany in 1949), attending the Oberrealschule in Würzburg.
-In 1948, he began studying history at the Julius-Maximilian University in Würzburg, and in 1950–55 he continued his studies at the Ludwig-Maximilian University in Munich.
+In 1948, he began studying history at the Julius-Maximilian University in Würzburg, and in 1950–55 he continued his studies at the Ludwig-Maximilians-Universität München.
 He specialised in the modern history of Europe, and at the same time in the medieval history of Europe, philosophy, and German literature.
 In 1957, he defended his PhD thesis with distinction on Ukrainian national thought in the light of the works of Mykhailo Hrushevsky and Vyacheslav Lypynsky.

 Academic education and career in the United States

-After receiving his master's degree, he moved to the United States in 1957, where he was a lecturer in German language and literature at King's College in Wilkes-Barre in Pennsylvania from 1958 until 1961.
+After receiving his PhD, he moved to the United States in 1957, where he was a lecturer in German language and literature at King's College in Wilkes-Barre in Pennsylvania from 1958 until 1961.
 From 1961–64, he was affiliated with Columbia University in New York, where in 1964, he defended his thesis at the Russian Institute (since 1997 Harriman Institute) titled Soviet Ukrainian Historiography after World War II.
 From 1964 to 1967 he was an assistant professor in the history department of American University in Washington, D.C.
 In the spring of 1968 he was a temporary assistant professor in the history department of Columbia University.

 In 1968 he defended his dissertation on Muscovite Imperial Claims to the Kazan Khanate: A Case Study in the Emergence of Imperial Ideology and received a second PhD in historical studies with a specialisation in early and modern history of Russia and Eastern Europe.
 From 1967 to 1971 he was a lecturer at the University of Iowa, from 1971 an associate professor at the university until his retirement in 1998.
 In 1975 he was a lecturer at the Harvard University summer school.
 He was the recipient of more than 25 grants and research fellowships (Academic Awards and Post-Doctoral Fellowships), including the Kosciuszko Foundation.